 When it comes down to a training plan, there are three variables that you can change around:

 Once you understand what each of those mean, you will be able to design your own workouts.
-But, I’m getting ahead of myself.
-If you are completely new to fitness, first I recommend you check out the beginner guide found above (and also the beginner diet guide).
-Once you get a grasp on those fundamental concepts, you can come back here and learn how to format your training by yourself.
+But, if you are completely new to fitness, first I recommend you check out the beginner guide found above (and also the beginner diet guide).
+Once you get a grasp on those fundamental concepts, you can start to format your training by yourself.

 There are a few different options when it comes to training schedules.
 Probably the most popular is the high volume and high intensity approach.
 This is where you would go to the gym 5-6 days a week and hit a specific body part or group of muscles each day.
 This is the traditional bodybuilding “bro split.”
 If you’re NOT taking steroids, I highly recommend that you DON’T take this training approach.

 As you progress along your fitness journey, you will quickly realize that it isn’t about working out as hard as you can.
 Don’t get the wrong impression–that’s great and it’s totally encouraged.
 However, you can only work out so hard.
 At a certain point you will hit a wall and be forced to figure out what needs to change in order to keep making progress.

 The main thing you can control?
 Your recovery.
 When most people first get started in the gym, they associate hard work with results.
 This is an awesome mental shift and I won’t knock it.
 However, after a few months they quickly see their results stop.
 They hit a huge plateau.